 I have polished aluminum wheels and have been rubbing and scrubbing the past 3 days for several hours per day.

-I started with Eagle One Nevr-Dull...it just doesn't get the hard water spots that the sprinkler deposited.
+I started with Eagle One Nevr-Dull [linked by editor to product info at Amazon]...it just doesn't get the hard water spots that the sprinkler deposited.
 I have an older can and I noticed that the old directions indicated that it could be used on glass.
 It took the water spots off my windows when glass cleaner and vinegar would not clean it.
 I noticed on a new can at the auto parts store that the new can no longer indicates use on glass.

 I was at the parts store because I couldn't stand rubbing any more.
 I saw several products from Mother's (Power Aluminum, Mag & Aluminum, and Billet) Billet was no help and expensive.
-The Mag and Aluminum worked better but I'm so tired of rubbing...now I think I'm gonna try Mothers Power Ball you attach to your drill.Paul Schneider
+The Mag and Aluminum worked better but I'm so tired of rubbing...now I think I'm gonna try Mothers Power Ball [linked by editor to product info at Amazon] you attach to your drill.Paul Schneider

 - Spring, Texas